jbarozet/terraform-c8000v/README.md

-# Deploy C8000v on AWS
+# Deploy C8000v on AWS and Azure

 ## Overview